-Prerequisite: Acceptance into the BA Elementary Education Program and successful completion of all BAEE courses except EDU 496 and EDU 499.
+Prerequisite: Acceptance into the BA Elementary Education Program (successful completion of courses EDU 496 and 498) or BS Secondary Math or Science.

 This course covers the final semester of the senior year.
-Preservice teachers are placed in a K-8 school.
+Preservice teachers are placed in a B-12 school.
 They will be expected to show understanding and application of pupil management, planning and delivery of instruction, and assessment.